-Regional variation in rates of cardiac procedures on the rise in MichiganApril 30th, 2012 in Cardiology /
+Regional variation in rates of cardiac procedures on the rise in MichiganApril 30, 2012 in Medicine & Health / Cardiology

 Regional differences in rates of cardiac procedures have increased in Michigan over the past decadenot fully explained by differences in health risk factors, heart attack or cardiac mortality ratesaccording to a report released today by the Center for Healthcare Research & Transformation (CHRT).
 The report compares the state's hospital referral regions (HRRs) using claims data from Blue Cross Blue Shield of Michigan's (BCBSM's) under-65 commercial subscribers and Medicare data from The Dartmouth Atlas of Health Care in Michigan.